ROCm/rocSOLVER/README.md

 #include <iostream>
 #include <stdlib.h>
 #include <vector>
-#include <rocsolver.h>      // this includes the rocsolver header
+#include <rocsolver.h>      // this includes all the rocsolver C interfaces and type declarations

 using namespace std;